Armstrong Whitworth A.W.16: Development

 The A.W.16 was developed by Armstrong Whitworth to meet the requirements of Specification F9/26.
 With the first prototype flying in 1930, it was too late for consideration against this specification, and was submitted against specification Specification N21/26 for a naval fighter for the Fleet Air Arm.
+Problems with the Armstrong Siddeley Panther radial engine had delayed the aircraft's development, and the competing Hawker Nimrod was purchased before the AW.16 could be delivered for evaluation.
+When it was evaluated, it showed inferior performance to the Nimrod, and had poor handling on an exposed carrier deck.